julia-moran/collegeconnect/README.md

      sqlite3 -version
      ```

-# Docker Desktop Installation
-- [Step 1] Download Docker Desktop Application: https://www.docker.com/products/docker-desktop/
-- [Step 2] Install Docker Desktop Application
-- [Step 3] Create a server container using docker-compose command within the server directory of your application (docker-compose up -d)
-- [Step 4] Assign workers to container within server directory to contain application

 # Executing the Program
-- Make sure Socket.io, SQLite, Express.js, Node.js, Docker and Heroku are all working properly
+- Make sure Socket.io, SQLite, Express.js, Node.js and Heroku are all working properly
 - Have the files downloaded to your device
+- Make sure you have an account for Heroku and deploy from the main brach in GitHub
 - Open powershell (or whatever your device has)
 - Execute the command "node index.js"
 - Open a window in your browser through the local host